-Once a complaint is filed with the Office of Student Affairs, the Associate Director of Student Conduct and Community Engagement will determine whether or not the complaint brought forward by a student or student organization demonstrates sufficient evidence of misconduct to merit further investigation and/or initiation the student conduct process.
+Once a complaint is filed with the SCCE, the Director of Student Conduct and Community Engagement will determine whether or not the complaint brought forward by a student or student organization demonstrates sufficient evidence of misconduct to merit further investigation and/or initiation the student conduct process.

-Upon determining that a complaint merits further investigation, the Office of Student Affairs will contact the alleged student or student organization.
-The alleged student or student organization will be called to participate in an informal meeting with the Associate Director of Student Conduct and Community Engagement to discuss the allegation(s) and determine whether a violation occurred.
-If a violation occurred, student or student organization will elect either an Administrative or Hearing Board.
+Upon determining that a complaint merits further investigation, the SCCE will contact the alleged student or student organization.
+The alleged student or student organization will be called to participate in an informal meeting with the Director of Student Conduct and Community Engagement to discuss the allegation(s) and determine whether a violation occurred.
+If a violation occurred, student or student organization can elect an Administrative Hearing.

-An Administrative hearing is usually the Director of Student Affairs that reviews the case information and determines if student or student organization violated the TAMIU Student Code of Conduct.
-If student or student organization is found responsible, sanctions are imposed by Director.
+An Administrative hearing is usually the Vice President for Student Affairs that reviews the case information and determines if student or student organization violated the TAMIU Student Code of Conduct.
+If student or student organization is found responsible, sanctions are imposed by VP for Student Affairs

 For more information on the student conduct process, visit the office located in Student Center 226 or call 956.326.2280.